Cuisine and culture …

 Brixen, first documented around 1,100 years ago, has been known for its diversity for centuries: city and mountain, Mediterranean summer and Alpine winter, as well as the finest cuisine combined with cultural treasures.

-Join us on a culinary and cultural journey!
+Join me on a culinary and cultural journey!

 In this hip ambience in the centre of Brixen, fresh products from local farmers take centre stage.
 There’s something to suit all tastes here.

 Located in a green setting on the outskirts of Brixen with a lake view.
 Cosmopolitan, refined, and regional – here, the owners will cook for you themselves.